-- You have to charge, collect and remit HST on your sales of taxable goods and services.
-You will also have to file HST returns on a regular basis; and - You have to stay registered for at least one year before you can cancel your registration (unless you stop your commercial activities).
+- You must charge, collect and remit HST on your sales of taxable goods and services.
+You will also have to file HST returns on a regular basis; and - You must stay registered for at least one year before you can cancel your registration (unless you stop your commercial activities).